Caseworkers and Visits

 Once a child has been initially established in foster care, he or she is assigned to the CBC that oversees care in their region.

-Florida has a privatized foster care system and DCF contracts with Embrace Families to run the foster care system in Orange, Osceola and Seminole counties.
+Florida has a privatized foster care system and DCF contracts with Family Partnerships of Central Florida to run the foster care system in Brevard, Orange, Osceola and Seminole counties.

-Embrace Families partners with a whole range of organizations to provide many different parts of care.
-The following are the key contractors of Embrace Families:
+Family Partnerships of Central Florida partners with a whole range of organizations to provide many different parts of care.
+The following are the key contractors of Family Partnerships of Central Florida:

 Case Management: Camelot Community Care (Seminole and East Orange), Gulf Coast Jewish Services (Osceola), and One Hope United (West Orange).